lkotan/lKotan/README.md

 ## Hi there, I'm a Frontend Developer !

-- 🔭 I'm currently actively looking for a job
+- 🔭 I'm open to job offers
 - 🌱 I’m currently learning TypeScript and React

 ### Connect with me: